tracim/tracim/README.md

     pip install --upgrade pip setuptools

-Install the project in editable mode with its testing requirements:
+Install the project in editable mode with its testing requirements :

     pip install -e ".[testing]"

+If you want to use postgresql, mysql or other databases than the default one: sqlite, you need to install python driver for those databases that are supported by sqlalchemy.

+For postgreSQL and mySQL, those are shortcuts to install Tracim with test and specific driver.

+For PostgreSQL:

+    pip install -e ".[testing,postgresql]"

+For mySQL:

+    pip install -e ".[testing,mysql]"

 ### Configure Tracim_backend ###